monogres/.github/profile/README.md

 else is changed.

 The long-term goal is for these patches to be upstreamed.
-Once that happens, this mirror will no longer be needed for future PostgreSQL versions but it will remain available to support reproducible builds of older releases.
+Once that happens, this mirror will no longer be needed for future Postgres versions but it will remain available to support reproducible builds of older releases.

 ## 🐘 Postgres, Your Way

-`monogres` builds Postgres Postgres with many predefined "option sets" (combinations of compile-time options) tailored for different use cases.
-For more details, check [Monogres "Option Sets" table].
+`Monogres` builds Postgres with many predefined "option sets" (combinations of compile-time options) tailored for different use cases.
+For more details, check the [`Monogres` "Option Sets" table].

 ## 🧩 A Unified Extension Ecosystem

 The Postgres extension ecosystem is vast, and every user has different needs, only using a handful of different extensions.

-`monogres` provides a centralized place to manage and build **Postgres extensions** in a consistent and reproducible way:
+`Monogres` provides a centralized place to manage and build **Postgres extensions** in a consistent and reproducible way:

 - Pulls extensions from their official repositories.